Srippo/Gabinet-api/README.md

 ### **POST** `/pacjenci`

-Logged in user with any role may add new patients
+Logged in user with any role may add new patients to the database.

 ### Expected Body